 Intoduction to the Dockerfile for beginner

-Docker can build images automatically by reading the instructions from a Dockerfile.
-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image. source: Dockerfile
+is a text document that contains all the commands a user could call on the command line to assemble an image. source: Dockerfile

 Create Dockerfile